 - Nuisance birds flying around the insides of stores, warehouses, airplane hangars, factories, and convention centers can wreak havoc.
 Bird droppings can destroy a number of different manufactured products.
 They will ruin new and old paint jobs on aircraft, and they can contaminate food products that are being made or packaged.
 This type of damage often causes millions of dollars in waste.

 - Droppings on or around a building send a message to the public that this building is not properly maintained and is dirty.
-One is forced to wonder how clean a restaurant’s kitchen or store could be if they don’t even care about bird droppings dripping down the building or signage.

 - Birds eat and contaminate food and animal feed.
-They also damage containers and packaging materials in which foods and feed are stored.
+They can also damage containers and packaging materials in which foods and feed are stored.

 Dangerous Diseases from Birds

-Damage Due to Nesting
+Damage Due to Bird Nesting